adalbertoteixeira/commit_message/README.md

 ## Install
-Currently only manual build is supported.
+Currently only manual build or release binary donwload is supported.
 There are plans to use a package manager to install the tool using npm or similar.

+### Download binary
+Navigate to the releases tab and donwload the latest `commit_message` file.
+Currently only built for macOs.

+### Local build
 Clone the repository and run

 ```{sh}